 Job Market Paper

 Abstract: There is significant concern regarding whether publicly-funded defense attorneys provide adequate legal assistance, as indigent defendants often face worse case outcomes than those with retained counsel.
 One potential solution is to allow judges discretion in assigning cases to court-appointed attorneys to incentivize better legal assistance and improve attorney-defendant match quality.
-On the other hand, such assignments can raise concerns regarding quid pro quo, since judges are elected officials, and those attorneys, who are paid per case, may donate to judges to secure case assignments.
+On the other hand, such assignments can raise concerns regarding quid pro quo in settings where judges are elected and where attorneys, who are paid per case, may donate to judges to secure case assignments.
 This paper examines this question using data from a large county that began prohibiting discretionary case assignments in 2015.
-I find that restricting discretionary case assignments reduced donations from defense attorneys to judges by 19 percent and lowered guilty conviction rates by 9-13 percent.
-These results indicate that discretionary assignments created corruption risks while worsening outcomes for low-income defendants.
+I find that prohibiting discretionary case assignments reduces donations from defense attorneys to judges by 21 percent and lowers guilty conviction rates by 9-13 percent.
+These results indicate that discretionary assignments create corruption risks while worsening outcomes for low-income defendants.

 Publication

-The role of race in the legal representation of low-income defendants (with Maya Mikdash) Accepted at the American Economic Journal: Economic Policy
+The role of race in the legal representation of low-income defendants (with Maya Mikdash) Forthcoming in the American Economic Journal: Economic Policy

-Abstract: While most criminal defendants rely on assigned counsel for legal representation, little is known about the role of race in the defense of low-income defendants by court-appointed attorneys.
-Exploiting the quasi-random assignment of court-appointed attorneys to cases in Travis County, Texas, we test whether attorneys secure better deals for same-race defendants.
+Abstract: Little is known about the role of race in the defense of low-income defendants by court-appointed attorneys.
+Exploiting the quasi-random assignment of court-appointed attorneys to cases, we test whether attorneys secure better deals for same-race defendants.
 Results indicate that while Black and White attorneys are similarly effective at representing White defendants, Black defendants who are represented by White rather than Black attorneys are 14-16 percent more likely to have their charges dismissed and 15-26 percent less likely to be incarcerated.
 Moreover, we find no evidence that having a different-race attorney increases the likelihood of re-offending in the future.

 Working Papers